 What should I know before submitting the form?

 You should review the form before it is submitted to the government.
 To save you grief down the road, this form should be filled out correctly the first time.
 If the form doesn’t read sufficiently “badly”, then don’t send it in.
 You should take responsibility for sending in the form, not your doctor.

 Ensure that everything on the form is filled out.
 Missing information will cause the request to be delayed or denied.
 This includes the boxes that should be filled out by the doctor.
 I have talked to parents who have been denied because the physician did not fully complete this form.

-To get the name of a good practitioner in your area who knows how to fill out the form, post a message with the Autism Support Network.
-There are many parents on their private Facebook page who are ready to help out.
+To get the name of a good practitioner in your area who knows how to fill out the form, post a message with the Autism Support Network Parent Facebook Group.
+There are many parents on who are ready to help out.

 I have put together a detailed list of questions and procedures regarding the T2201 form.
-Click on the link to download the T2201 Guide (pdf).
+My Autism and the T2201 Guide is available on my Files page.

 What should I do after it has been sent in?

 Wait.
 It’s tough at this point.
 People get all excited and want to start claiming everything.
 Relax and wait for the response.
 The information contained in the letter will guide your next actions.